-One of the characteristics of business cycles that Wesley Mitchell deemed important and which he demonstrated empirically time and again, was their generality.
-"A business cycle consists of expansions occurring at about the same time in many economic activities, followed by similarly general recessions, contractions, and revivals...," says the definition formulated by Burns and Mitchell in 1946.
+One of the characteristics of business cycles that Wesley Mitchell deemed important, and which he demonstrated empirically time and again, was their generality.
+"A business cycle consists of expansions occurring at about the same time in many economic activities, followed by similarly general recessions, contractions, and revivals . . .," says the definition formulated by Burns and Mitchell in 1946.
 Among the many activities are prices, and we have just seen that the rate of change in the price level is clearly one of the participants in the ebb and flow of business cycles.

-This observation does not, however, directly answer the question of whether the price chronology we have constructed reflects wide-spread similar movements among different prices.
+This observation does not, however, directly answer the question whether the price chronology we have constructed reflects widespread similar movements among different prices.
 We can get at this question by examining diffusion indexes of prices, for such indexes report how many out of a given population of prices are rising at a particular time and how many are falling.
-In terms of the popular conception of whether or not the economy is experiencing inflation or whether inflation is getting worse or better, variations in the degree of generality of price increases are perhaps more significant than variations in the rate of change in a price index.
+In terms of the popular conception of whether or not the economy is experiencing inflation, or whether inflation is getting worse or better, variations in the degree of generality of price increases are perhaps more significant than variations in the rate of change in a price index.

-Figure 12-3 brings together several price diffusion indexes and illustrates several propositions.
+Chart 3 brings together several price diffusion indexes and illustrates several propositions.
 First, at all times some prices are falling and some are rising, but the proportions that are in the one category or the other vary greatly.
-Second, the most widespread increases in prices generally have occurred during the periods marked off as expansions in our price chronology, while the most widespread reductions in prices generally have occurred during the contractions.
-That is to say, the reason why the consumer price index increases more rapidly at some times than at others is partly that price increases are more widespread at those times, not only that the increases are larger.
+Second, the most widespread increases in prices generally have occurred during the periods marked off as expansions in our price chronology; and the most widespread reductions, during the contractions.
+That is to say, the reason why the consumer price index increases more rapidly at some times than at others is not only that price increases at those times are larger but also that they are more widespread.